-To construct the education-innovation gap, we start by calculating measures of textual similarity between each syllabus and the title, abstract, and keywords of over 20 million academic articles published in top academic journals since the journal's creation.3 Calculating pair-wise textual similarities involves three steps.
+To construct the education-innovation gap, we start by calculating measures of textual similarity between each syllabus and the title, abstract, and keywords of over 20 million academic articles published in top academic journals since the journals' creation.3 Calculating pair-wise textual similarities involves three steps.
 First, we represent each document (a syllabus or an article) as a term frequency vector, projecting the text of the document on a comprehensive list of terms that refer to knowledge items.
 Each vector element is the frequency of a given term in the document, divided by the length of the document.
-Second, we use the "term-frequency-backward-inverse-documentfrequency" (TFBIDF) approach (Kelly et al., 2021) to increase the importance of terms that are more informative of a document's content.
-This approach gives more weight to terms that are more "unique" to a document and de-emphasizes terms more commonly used across all documents.
+Second, we use the "term-frequency-backward-inverse-document-frequency" (TFBIDF) approach (Kelly et al., 2021) to increase the importance of terms that are more informative of a document's content.
+This approach gives higher weights to more informative terms and de-emphasizes terms more commonly used across all documents at a certain point in time.
 Third, we use these reweighted term frequency vectors to compute the cosine similarity between each syllabus and each article.

-Armed with these cosine similarities, we construct the education-innovation gap of a given syllabus as the ratio of its average similarities with (a) older knowledge vintages, i.e., all articles published 13-15 years prior to the syllabus's date and (b) frontier knowledge, i.e., all articles published 1-3 years prior.
-Naturally, the gap is higher for syllabi that cover more older (rather than newer) knowledge.
-By virtue of being constructed as a ratio of similarities, the gap is not affected by idiosyncratic attributes of a syllabus such as length, structure, or writing style, which could introduce noise in the measurement of content.
-Moreover, the TFBIDF-adjustment implies that our method does not penalize syllabi for covering "classic" or "fundamental" knowledge.
-Terms pertaining to classic topics may belong to older knowledge vintages, but they are still widely taught; since they commonly appear across many documents, they receive a low weight.
+Armed with these cosine similarities, we construct the education-innovation gap of a given syllabus as the ratio of its average similarities with (a) older knowledge vintages, i.e., all articles published 13-15 years prior to the syllabus's date and (b) frontier knowledge, i.e., all articles published 1-3 years prior.4 Naturally, the gap is higher for syllabi that cover more knowledge that is older (rather than newer).
+By virtue of being constructed as a ratio of similarities, the gap is not affected by idiosyncratic attributes of a syllabus (such as length, structure, or writing style), which could introduce noise in cosine similarities as measures of content but would cancel out in a ratio measure.